 A vehicle active on a rideshare network spends more than half of its time traveling.
 He spends 30-40% of his time without a passenger.
 In practice, a driver is busy 100% of the time, but only earns 60%, which is what he gets from the time he actually has a passenger.

-In the future of ridesharing, with an ODDcar, a remotely driven car, the paid driver is remote and engaged only when the vehicle is repositioning between rides.
-If we assume that at least 20% of a car's time is spent repositioning, a remote driver can support up to 5 times the number of vehicles compared to traditional rideshare drivers.
+In the future of ridesharing, with an ODDcar, a remotely driven car, the paid driver is remote and only engaged when the vehicle is repositioning itself between trips.
+If we assume that at least 20% of a car's time is spent repositioning, a remote driver can support up to 5 times as many vehicles as traditional rideshare drivers.

 Obviously, guarantees will be needed.
 I imagine that all remote driving operations will be performed in dedicated facilities under controlled conditions, where the remote driver's sobriety and performance will be closely monitored.
-Additionally, there should be technologies that securely 'bind' an operator to a vehicle while it is in operation, creating a clear identification of custody and responsibility.
-If a remote driver gets into an accident while taking the car to a customer, someone will have to pay.
+Additionally, there should be technologies that securely “tether” an operator to a vehicle while it is in operation, creating clear identification of custody and responsibility.
+If a remote driver gets into an accident while taking a car to a customer, someone will have to pay.

 Let's talk about money

 To take a car on the road for a day, there are real costs.
-Some of these costs are paid for by the rideshare network, others by the rideshare driver.
-The main costs fall into one of the following five categories.
+Some of these costs are paid by the rideshare network, others by the rideshare driver.
+Core costs fall into one of the following five categories.

 Category | Description | % of the cost |